lequytra/Smoogle/README.md

 The program allows the user to choose from 3 options (**s**, **a**, **q**)

 - **s**: search
+   - For search, simply input any query as you would for Google :)
 - **a**: advance search
   - ```AND``` ```NOT``` ``OR`` keywords to search more accurately
 - **q**: quit the search machine